iancw/sermon-emails/README.md

  3. Create an S3 bucket to hold the full build
  4. Run `./bin/deploy <config bucket> <code bucket>`, this will pull down config from the S3 config bucket, merge it with your code, and upload it to the S3 code bucket
  5. Configure a lambda function
-   a.
+  i.
 Use the URL of the S3 code bucket on the Code tab
-   b.
+  i.
 Use Node.js 4.3 as the runtime
-   c.
+  i.
 Use `aws-driver.handler` as the Handler
-   d.
+  i.
 Set up roles per your preference
-   e.
+  i.
 Set up a CloudWatch Event to schedule the function, I used `cron(0 9 ** ? *)` to configure an email every morning at 5am Eastern time

 ### Updating Recipients

  1. Run `./bin/deploy` to pull all config from the S3 bucket
- 2. Add or remove someone from _recipients_private.yml in the build folder
+ 2. Add or remove someone from `_recipients_private.yml` in the build folder
  3. Push that update back up to S3 via `aws s3 cp _recipients_private.yml s3://<config bucket>/_recipients_private.yml`

 ### Deploying Code